absolom/logp/readme.txt

 > Work Log

+-Look up how to build a table with specific indexes

 >> SQLite

 SQLite can be used to load large amounts of log data and provide a fast